ankschoubey/blog/src/content/post/dev-life/test-first/tdd/tdd-backend-example.md

 The following is a real problem I faced when the `upsert` method was run in parallel.

-{This might be a bit advanced for beginner developers.
-If you are a beginner, read up on what locking means in parallel programming.}
+\{This might be a bit advanced for beginner developers.
+If you are a beginner, read up on what locking means in parallel programming.\}

 Our `movie` microservice is being used by a lot of people at once.
 And therefore, our `upsert` method is being called many times parallelly.
 We have started getting MongoDB's **OptimisticLockingException**.
 All our tests work but they don't get the `OptimisticLockingException`.